 Where to Buy Fiber One for the Best Price

 Fiber One products are sold at a variety of retailers.
-Here’s the price breakdown for the two products we reviewed in this article, accurate as of the time of publishing this article:
+Here’s the price breakdown for the two products we reviewed in this article, accurate as of the time of updating this article:

 Fiber One Protein Bar (10-pack)